gdbroman/broman.blog/posts/nietzsche.md

 isUnlisted: true
 ---

+Nietzsche predicted that when we no longer have transcendental values to bound ourselves to, we will become what he called "the last man."
+Pityable, nihilistic bugmen only concerned with avoiding pain and increasing pleasure.
+Never questioning, completely detached from the bigger picture.
+Completely detached.
+Unfortunately, Nietzsche's prediction has come to fruition.

 > I teach mankind a new will: to desire this path that men have followed blindly, and to call it good and no more to creep aside from it, like the sick and dying!